Visas

 1. D-10-T (job-seeker, 2-year validity): enter Korea while looking for work in a qualifying industry

-2. E-7-T (employed): requires employment at a qualifying firm and, for most applicants, annual income of approximately 140 million KRW or 3 times Korea's per-capita GNI (verify the current threshold at hikorea.go.kr; as of May 2026, whether STEM professors are exempt from this income requirement is unconfirmed)
+2. E-7-T (employed): requires employment at a qualifying firm and, for most applicants, annual income of approximately 149.86 million KRW, which the government describes as about 150 million won, or 3 times Korea's per-capita GNI.
+A higher income threshold can apply for certain applicants to waive the education and experience requirements; confirm the current figure at immigration.go.kr.
+STEM professors and researchers are exempt from this income threshold: they qualify through awards, published papers, commercialization, or career record instead.
+Verify the current figures at hikorea.go.kr

 3. F-2-T (resident): long-term residency with job-change freedom.
 This is a separate track from F-2-7 (the general points-based resident visa).
 Do not conflate them.